Rebuilding BC: Version II

 Reactions to Rebuilding BC: A Portfolio of Possibilities

 “Rebuilding BC is a treasure trove of inspirational and pragmatic solutions for building a better, fair, safe, clean future for all.
-I hope they will influence our future, and the ecosystems we need for a thriving future.”
+I hope they will influence the ecosystems we need for a thriving society and economy as BC rebuilds.”

 “The COVID-19 lockdown not only gave nature a chance to recover from the human onslaught, we had to slow down and think about what really matters.
 We must not try to go back to business-as-usual pre-COVID-19.
 We have to use the crisis as an opportunity to move to a real path of balance and sustainability.
 Rebuilding BC is just such a blueprint, a chance to get it right.
 We must not ignore it.”